-The main aim of the Centre is to increase the knowledge in space science and technology by assisting the nations in the region to develop and consolidate its indigenous capacities in this field.
-The Centre conducts a series of seminars, workshops, and conferences as well as promotes its postgraduate and short-term courses in the core disciplines.
+The main aim of the Centre is to increase knowledge in space science and technology by assisting nations in the region to develop and consolidate their indigenous capacities in this field.
+The Centre conducts a series of seminars, workshops and conferences as well as promoting its postgraduate and short-term courses in the core disciplines.
 The Centre pursues the following goals: